Saturday, June 4, 2011

 The Mets go into tonight's home game with the Atlanta Braves having lost the last 7 home games in which they led after 7 innings.
 This has never happened before in the 135-season history of Major League Baseball.
 Not even to the Mets.

 Did you see new Met manager Terry Collins the other day?
 That press conference.
 Those crazy eyes.
-It's only a third of the way through the season, and already he's cracking under the pressure.
+It's only 1/3rd of the way through the season, and already he's cracking under the pressure.

 Knicks owner Charles Dolan let his son James Dolan force a 40 percent pay cut on team president Donnie Walsh.
 For what?
 Clearing salary cap space?
-Making it possible for acquiring Carmelo Anthony and Amare Stoudamire?
+Making it possible to acquire Carmelo Anthony and Amare Stoudamire?
 Hiring Mike D'Antoni as head coach?
 Getting the Knicks into the Playoffs for the first time in a dog's age?
-Making the Knicks no longer the laughingstock of the NBA?
+Making the Knicks (at least, for the moment) no longer the laughingstock of the NBA?

 Walsh quit.
 Good for him.